-To strengthen customer education about the reconsideration process, a small-business portal with information pages will be created on Ex-Im Bank's Web site.
-The Claims Committee will hold its first meeting in mid-March.
+In addition, the new procedure establishes formal consultation among the business units of the Bank and the Asset Management Division as part of the reconsideration process.
+To strengthen customer education about the reconsideration process, a small-business portal with information pages has been created on Ex-Im Bank's Web site.